 Is it safe to throw someone down?

 In the dojo your partner has learned how to fall, and they have nice mats to cushion the effects.
-In the street your attacker could bang their head on concrete, or another hard surface.
+In the street your attacker could bang their head on a hard surface.

 This is highly dangerous for them, as it could lead to unconsciousness, concussion, a fractured scull, etc. It would be better to control them by breaking their balance and take them down in a controlled manner.